jenPlusPlus/build-your-own-backend/README.md

 ##### Errors

-* 403: Not authorized.
-You must have JSON Web Token to access this endpoint.
+* 403: Not authorized - You must have JSON Web Token to access this endpoint.
-* 422: Unprocessible Entity -
+* 422: Unprocessible Entity - Invalid parameter or parameter value within post body.

 ****************